MTayyab10/How-to-Start-a-Start-up/README.md

-# How to start StartUp
+# How to start a StartUp

+### Note :
+  startup are different than normal companies.

+## Four Areas You Need

-1- Idea
+1. Idea
-2- Product
+2. Product
-3- Team
+3. Team
+4. Execution

+### Why you should start Start-up?

+Every one whos start start-up always says that you couldn't imagine how hard and painful it is going to be.
+You should start start-up that you can feel compelled by a particular problem and that you can think starting a company you can solve that probelm.
+**Passion** should come first and **Start-up** second.

+### 1. Idea

 Co-founders